siril-teja/siril-teja.github.io/_news/announcement_11.md

 hide: false
 ---

 Last day of teaching for my MECH 561 - Intro to MSK Biomechanics course.
-This has been such a rewarding experience for me and I've enjoyed this semester more so than the last.
+This has been such a rewarding experience for me and Ive enjoyed this semester more so than the last.
 Looking forward to many more of these.